What to Do With Leftover Solar Eclipse Glasses

 Older eclipse glasses used materials that degraded over time, so they were often printed with a 3-year expiration period.
 That is no longer true.
 One manufacturer, American Paper Optics, still prints the 3-year expiration warning out of an abundance of caution.

-If you don't plan to reuse your eclipse glasses, you could:
+If you don't plan to reuse your eclipse glasses, you could donate or recycle them.

-- Donate them to Astronomers Without Borders.
+- Astronomers Without Borders.
 The group collected tens of thousands of glasses for distribution in South America, Asia and Africa after the 2017 Great American Total Solar Eclipse.

-- Recycle them.
-Remove the lenses, and recycle the cardboard.
+- Remove the lenses, and recycle the cardboard.